infsun/forest-night-vscode/README.md

 Although this theme is designed to be pleasant for eyes, I personally recommend you to use it with [redshift](http://jonls.dk/redshift/) or [f.lux](https://justgetflux.com/) for better eye protection.

-**Note:** This project is currently in very early stage and anything can be changed.

 ## Syntax Highlighting Logic

 - **Red:** keyword, conditional, repeat, exception